Memphis Staycation at The Guest House at Graceland

 If you've been to Graceland, you'll see how the Mansion's infamous decor served as a starting point for the hotel.
 Touches of Elvis are everywhere, but not overdone.

 I was partial to The King Suite, with an overhead TV, spacious bathtub, and extravagant furniture.

 Next, we took the shuttle over to the Graceland for a tour.
 Note that you're actually going to take two shuttles.
 One from The Guest House to Graceland's ticket pavilion, then another back across to the street to the Mansion.
 And then do it all in reverse.
 You might decide to walk to or from the hotel to save a little time, it's just up the street.

-For an indulgent end to the Graceland Staycation, we popped in to EP’s Bar & Grill for some serious eats.
-Could you handle the Down South Burger – a beef patty, pulled pork, jalapeño chips, and pimento cheese sauce on a brioche bun?
-There’s only one way to find out.
+For an indulgent end to the Graceland Staycation, we popped in to EP's Bar & Grill for some serious eats.
+Go for the Delta Burger, a classic with beef, American cheese, fried onions, EP's special sauce, and a brioche bun.

-If I worked in the area, I’d definitely stop by for lunch.
-Especially since EP’s will validate your parking.
-EP’s is open daily from 11 a.m. to 11 p.m. and has lots of TVs for sportsball watching.
+If I worked in the area, I'd definitely stop by for lunch.
+EP's is open daily from 11 a.m. to 11 p.m. and has lots of TVs for sportsball watching.

 A few closing thoughts...this hotel definitely has a resort feel, the service from every single staff member or server was impeccably friendly and helpful.
 This makes it a great choice for a Memphis staycation, or for anyone who wants to make Graceland the center of their Memphis trip.
 There are 450 rooms and 20 suites.

 For more photos and information on my stay at The Guest House, check out the Flickr album.

 The Guest House at Graceland 3600 Elvis Presley Blvd Memphis, TN 38116,